dlce-eva/dlce-eva/doc/git.md

 Git is a version control system used to track changes in files.
 Git uses metadata (who changed what when where) to keep a history of all the changes made in a repository.
-Git is a distributed version control system and allows repositories to live locally and remotely (i.e. if you clone on of our repositories from GitHub you'll have a local clone and remote repository still living on GitHub).
+Git is a distributed version control system and allows repositories to live locally and remotely (i.e. if you clone one of our repositories from GitHub you'll have a local clone and remote repository still living on GitHub).